eeg-ebe/HaplowebMaker/README.md

 Just copy / paste this folder to a webserver.

+If you want to use HaplowebMaker offline, either install a local webserver (recommended) or activate CORS requests so that the HaplowebMaker website can load it's resources in the corresponding subdirectories
+(This is not recommended as this has some security implications).

+In order to activate CORS requests in Firefox, enter about:config as URL, accept the warning message and set the setting "privacy.file_unique_origin" to false.

 # Usage

 Open http(s)://&lt;name of your webbrowser&gt;/&lt;directory&gt;/index.html in any modern browser that fully supports HTML 5.